Escitalopram: The Enantiomer of Citalopram – Differences, Stopping It & Why Ibuprofen Is Dangerous

 Omeprazole instead of pantoprazoleOccasional"The app explained why pantoprazole fits better."

-St John's wort taken alongsideOccasional"Thought herbal couldn't be harmful — the app warned about serotonin syndrome."
+St John's wort on topOccasional"Thought a herbal remedy couldn't hurt – the app warned of serotonin syndrome."

-The dosing problem on switching is particularly clinically relevant: if patients switch from 20 mg citalopram to 20 mg escitalopram — which happens when a doctor simply renames the prescription without halving the dose — they are pharmacologically taking double the amount.
-This can lead to overdose reactions that are mistakenly interpreted as "intolerance to escitalopram".
-The digital medication plan helps document such switches transparently.
+The dosing problem when switching is particularly clinically relevant: when patients switch from 20 mg citalopram to 20 mg escitalopram – which happens when the doctor simply renames the prescription without halving the dose – they are pharmacologically taking twice the amount.
+This can lead to overdose reactions that are wrongly interpreted as "intolerance of escitalopram".
+The digital medication plan helps to document such switches transparently.

 Transparency notice brite is a health app.
 The following features refer to functionality within the app.

-• NSAID bleeding warning: Automatically detects ibuprofen/diclofenac + SSRI. → Interaction check
+• NSAID bleeding warning: Automatically detects ibuprofen/diclofenac + an SSRI. → Interaction check

-• Discontinuation support: Guides the tapering process with schedule and symptom tracking. → Dose reminder
+• Discontinuation support: Supports the taper with a schedule and symptom tracking. → Pill reminder

-• QT interval check: Detects QT-prolonging co-medications and electrolyte risks.
+• QT check: Detects QT-prolonging combination medications and electrolyte risks.

 • Omeprazole alternative: Recommends pantoprazole instead of omeprazole (CYP2C19 inhibition).

-• St John's wort warning: Warns of serotonin syndrome risk.
+• St John's wort warning: Warns of the serotonin syndrome risk.

-• Digital medication plan: Documents dose changes and all combinations. → Create medication plan
+• Digital medication plan: Documents dose switches and all combinations. → Create a medication plan

 Register for free now

-How long should escitalopram be taken?
-Guideline recommendation: at least 6–9 months after complete improvement following a first depressive episode.
-With recurrent episodes (three or more), long-term therapy of two years or more is recommended.
-Stopping should always be done in a period of stable remission and in consultation with the doctor — not during stressful periods or other psychological pressures.
-The tapering itself takes a further 8–16 weeks.
+How long should I take escitalopram?
+Guideline recommendation: after a first depressive episode, at least 6–9 months after complete recovery.
+With recurrent episodes (three or more), long-term therapy of two years or longer is recommended.
+Stopping should always be done when stably settled and in consultation with the doctor – not during stress, demanding work phases, or other psychological stressors.
+The taper itself takes a further 8–16 weeks.

-Escitalopram brain zaps — how long do they last?
-With a correctly executed taper, brain zaps last a few days to at most several weeks.
-Anyone who still experiences them despite the correct schedule should make the reduction steps even smaller.
+Escitalopram brain zaps – how long do they last?
+With a correctly carried-out taper, brain zaps last a few days to at most a few weeks.
+Anyone who has them despite a correct schedule should choose even smaller reduction steps.
 Drops allow doses of 2–3 mg.
-Brain zaps are not a medical emergency, but if they are very intense or persist for more than three weeks, the doctor should be informed.
+Brain zaps are not a medical emergency, but if they are very intense or last longer than three weeks, the doctor should be informed.

 Escitalopram in the morning or evening?
-There is no pharmacological guidance.
-Anyone experiencing sleep disturbances or inner restlessness takes escitalopram in the morning.
-Anyone experiencing fatigue or drowsiness takes it in the evening.
-Consistency — every day at the same time — is more important than the specific time.
+There is no pharmacological requirement.
+Anyone who suffers from sleep disturbances or inner restlessness takes escitalopram in the morning.
+Anyone who suffers from fatigue or drowsiness takes it in the evening.
+Regularity – every day at the same time – is more important than the time of day itself.

-Escitalopram weight gain — is it inevitable?
-Escitalopram causes less weight gain on average than citalopram or mirtazapine — typically 1–3 kg in the first year.
-Individual variation is considerable: some patients gain no weight at all, others significantly more.
+Escitalopram weight gain – is it unavoidable?
+On average, escitalopram causes less weight gain than citalopram or mirtazapine – typically 1–3 kg in the first year.
+This varies a lot individually: some patients do not gain at all, others considerably more.
 Regular exercise and mindful eating help.
-For substantial weight gain, switching to bupropion or vortioxetine can be discussed — both are considered more weight-neutral.
+With marked weight gain, a switch to bupropion or vortioxetine can be discussed – both are regarded as more weight-neutral.

-Switching from citalopram to escitalopram — how does it work?
+Switching from citalopram to escitalopram – how does it work?
 A cross-taper is possible.
-Equivalent doses: 10 mg escitalopram = approx. 20 mg citalopram; 20 mg escitalopram = approx. 40 mg citalopram.
-In practice, a smooth approach works well: introduce escitalopram at the target dose while gradually reducing citalopram at the same time.
-Important: milligram numbers are NOT identical — switching from 20 mg citalopram to 20 mg escitalopram is pharmacologically a dose increase, not a 1:1 exchange.
+The equivalent dose: 10 mg escitalopram corresponds to 20 mg citalopram, 20 mg escitalopram corresponds to 40 mg citalopram.
+In practice it works well to: introduce escitalopram at the target dose and reduce citalopram step by step at the same time.
+Important: the milligram figures are NOT identical – anyone switching from 20 mg citalopram to 20 mg escitalopram has, pharmacologically, a dose increase, not a 1:1 swap.

 Escitalopram is the pure active S-enantiomer of citalopram.
-10 mg escitalopram is equivalent to approx. 20–40 mg citalopram.
-It tends to cause less QT prolongation and has broader licensing (5 vs. 2 indications).
+10 mg escitalopram corresponds to approximately 20–40 mg citalopram.
+It tends to have less QT prolongation and a broader approval (5 vs. 2 indications).

-Yes — a cross-taper is possible.
-Equivalent dose: 10 mg escitalopram = approx. 20 mg citalopram.
-Never take the same milligram number — that would be a doubling of the dose.
-Always have the switch supervised by a doctor.
+Yes – a cross-taper is possible.
+The equivalent dose: 10 mg escitalopram = approx. 20 mg citalopram.
+Never carry over the same number of milligrams – that would be a doubling of the dose.
+Always have it supervised by a doctor.

-No — no classic addiction potential.
-But abrupt stopping causes discontinuation symptoms (brain zaps, dizziness).
-Always taper slowly!
+No – no classic potential for addiction.
+But abrupt stopping produces discontinuation symptoms (brain zaps, dizziness).
+That is why you should always taper slowly!

-Brief electrical jolts or flashes in the head — a typical SSRI discontinuation symptom.
-Not dangerous but unpleasant.
-Cause: abrupt drop in serotonin availability.
-Prevention: taper slowly!
+Brief, electric shocks or flashes in the head – a typical discontinuation symptom with SSRIs.
+Harmless, but unpleasant.
+Cause: the abrupt drop in serotonin availability.
+Avoidance: taper slowly!

 Not recommended.
-Alcohol enhances sedation and worsens depression.
-An occasional drink is not immediately dangerous, but regular consumption undermines the therapy.
+Alcohol increases the sedation and worsens depression.
+An occasional glass is not immediately dangerous, but regular consumption undermines the therapy.

-St John's wort also increases serotonin in the brain.
-Combined with escitalopram, serotonin syndrome is a risk: fever, tremor, confusion, heart palpitations — potentially life-threatening!
-Never combine.
+St John's wort also raises serotonin in the brain.
+In combination with escitalopram, serotonin syndrome can develop: fever, trembling, confusion, racing heart – life-threatening!
+Never combine them.

 Possible, but usually less than with citalopram or mirtazapine.
 On average 1–3 kg in the first year.
-Regular exercise and mindful eating help.
+Regular exercise and mindful nutrition help.

 Sources